Vanessa Hudgens: 2009–2017: Mainstream film and television

-Following the completion of the High School Musical series, Hudgens confirmed that she was taking a break from her music career to focus more on acting.
+Following the completion of the High School Musical series, Hudgens said that she was taking a break from her music career to focus more on acting.
 She played a supporting role in a musical comedy Bandslam, which was released theatrically on August 14, 2009.
-Hudgens plays "Sa5m", a 15-year-old awkward freshman with untapped talents.
+Hudgens played "Sa5m", a 15-year-old awkward freshman with untapped talents.
 Although Bandslam was commercially unsuccessful, Hudgens' performance received praise from critics.
-David Waddington of the North Wales Pioneer noted that Hudgens "outshines the rest of the cast, failing to fit in with the outcast narrative and making the inevitable climactic ending all the more expected", and Philip French of The Guardian compared her acting to Thandie Newton and Dorothy Parker.
+David Waddington of the North Wales Pioneer noted that Hudgens "outshines the rest of the cast, failing to fit in with the outcast narrative and making the inevitable climactic ending all the more expected".

-In 2010, Hudgens made a return to theater productions and starred in the musical Rent as Mimi.
-The stage production ran from August 6–8, 2010, at the Hollywood Bowl.
-Her involvement in the production drew negative comments, but director Neil Patrick Harris defended his decision with casting Hudgens by saying, "Vanessa [Hudgens] is awesome.
+In 2010, Hudgens starred in the musical Rent as Mimi during August 6–8, 2010, at the Hollywood Bowl.
+Her involvement in the production drew negative comments, but director Neil Patrick Harris defended his decision with casting Hudgens by saying, "Vanessa is awesome.
 She's a friend.
 I asked her to come in and sing to make sure she had the chops for it.
 And she was very committed and seemed great."

-In 2011, Hudgens starred with Alex Pettyfer in the film Beastly, based on Alex Flinn's 2007 novel.
+In 2011, Hudgens starred with Alex Pettyfer in the film Beastly, based on Alex Flinn's 2007 novel Beastly.
 She played one of the main characters, Linda Taylor, and described her as "the 'beauty' of the story but not the stereotypical beauty everyone thinks of."
-Hudgens and Pettyfer were recognized as ShoWest Stars of Tomorrow.
+Hudgens and Pettyfer were described as ShoWest Stars of Tomorrow.
 Beastly was released on March 4, 2011, to mostly negative reviews.
-It was ranked No. 45 in The Times predicted "50 Biggest Movies of 2010".
 The film was screened at ShoWest and drew enthusiastic reactions from the luncheon crowd of exhibition officials.
 The film went on to make $28 million worldwide as of 2012.
 Hudgens also starred as one of the five female leads in the action film Sucker Punch, directed by Zack Snyder.
 She played Blondie, an institutionalized girl in an asylum.
 The film was released in March 2011, and grossed $19 million in its first weekend at the North American box office, opening at number two.
 By the end of its run, Sucker Punch totaled $89 million worldwide.
-Though the film's content was derided, it received some recognition for the visual effects of the fantasy sequences.
-Sucker Punch received a nomination at the 2011 Scream Awards for Best F/X, and its stunt work was nominated for a Taurus Award.